 - Prof. B.P.R.
 Gersons, Professor emeritus of Psychiatry, University of Amsterdam, senior adviser to the board of directors of Arq Psychotrauma Expert Group

-Foundation Centrum ’45 has identified a number of priorities in its scientific research.
+ARQ Centrum’45 has identified a number of priorities in its scientific research.
 These are:

 - Conceptual analysis of the diagnostics of complex psychotrauma complaints and the concept of complex PTSD;